 Animal Kingdom Lodge is one of my favorite hotels on property because of the unique atmosphere.
 If you are looking for a delicious, special restaurant, then definitely consider Jiko – The Cooking Place.

-Jiko is definitely a fine dining location, and is listed as a signature restaurant.
+Jiko is definitely a fine dining location and is listed as a signature restaurant.
 The food is delicious, and it’s an elegant atmosphere.
-My favorite of the menu items include the Oak-grilled Filet Mignon, the Bobotie Macaroni & Cheese, and the Peri Peri Chicken.
-It’s one of the more expensive restaurants on property, so I’d recommend it for a special dinner.
+My favorite menu items include the Oak-grilled Filet Mignon, the Bobotie Macaroni & Cheese, and the Peri Peri Chicken.
+It’s one of the more expensive restaurants with a higher price point, so I’d recommend it for a special dinner.

 Hollywood Brown Derby

-While I don’t necessarily love the restaurant options at Disney’s Hollywood Studios, the Hollywood Brown Derby is consistently one of my favorites.
+While I don’t necessarily love the restaurant options at Disney’s Hollywood Studios, the Hollywood Brown Derby is consistently one of my favorite dining experiences..
 We try to eat lunch there at least once per trip.
 In my opinion, it’s one of the top Disney World restaurants.

-The California Grill, located at the top of the Contemporary Resort, is definitely one the best restaurants at Disney World.
-The location itself is worth the trip, because you’ll have an amazing view of the Magic Kingdom and the Seven Seas Lagoon.
+The California Grill, located at the top of the Contemporary Resort, is definitely one of the best restaurants at Disney World.
+The location itself is worth the trip because you’ll have an amazing view of the Magic Kingdom and the Seven Seas Lagoon.
 It’s also the best place for special occasions due to the menu and location.
 Don’t miss the observation deck where you may even be able to spot the Magic Kingdom fireworks.

 The food at the California Grill is absolutely delicious.
 They offer brunch and dinner, and I definitely recommend dinner.
 If you love sushi, the selections at the California Grill are great.

 Another favorite Disney World restaurant is the Kona Cafe, located in the Polynesian resort.
-This hidden gem has one of the best breakfasts on property, along with delicious press coffee.
+This hidden gem has one of the best breakfasts at the Walt Disney World resort, along with delicious press coffee.

 Other Delicious Restaurants at Disney World

 While these are my personal favorites, there are other restaurants that are highly recommended from guests.
 These include the Victoria and Albert (located at Disney’s Grand Floridian Resort, ‘Ohana, Be Our Guest (in the Beast’s castle in the new Fantasyland section of the Magic Kingdom), Le Cellier, the Flying Fish, and Morimoto Asia among others.